syncfusion/ej2-vue-docs/src/maps/maps/bubble.md

 ## Multiple bubble groups

-You can specify multiple types of bubble groups using the `bubbleSettings` property and customize it according to your requirement.

-In the following code example, the gender-wise population ratio is demonstrated with two different bubble groups.
+Multiple groups of bubbles can be added to the Maps using the [`bubbleSettings`](../api/maps/bubbleSettingsModel/) property in which the properties of bubbles are added as an array.
+The customization for the bubbles can be done with the [`bubbleSettings`](../api/maps/bubbleSettingsModel/) property.
+In the following example, the gender-wise population ratio is demonstrated with two different bubble groups.

 {% tab template= "maps/getting-started", isDefaultActive=true %}